jeramee/jo_inf_655_midterm-front-end_II/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified, and filenames include hashes.
-Your app is ready to be deployed!
+The build is minified, and filenames include hashes.  app is ready to be deployed!
 See the [deployment documentation](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`